-Effective the first full pay period following ratification of this successor MOU by ACEA and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following July 1, 2022, ACEA represented employees employed by the City shall receive a four and one half percent (4.5%) base salary increase...
+Effective the first full pay period following ratification of this successor MOU by ACEA and approval by the City Council on its regular agenda in accordance with the Brown Act and the City's Sunshine Ordinance, but in no event earlier than the first full pay period following January 1, 2019, ACEA represented employees employed by the City shall receive a three percent (3.0%) base salary increase.

-Effective the first full pay period following July 1, 2023, ACEA represented employees employed by the City shall receive a three and one half percent (3.5%) base salary increase.
+Effective the first full pay period following January 1, 2020, ACEA represented employees employed by the City shall receive a three percent (3.0%) base salary increase.

-Effective the first full pay period following July 1, 2024, ACEA represented employees employed by the City shall receive a two and one half percent (2.5%) base salary increase.
+Effective the first full pay period following January 1, 2021, ACEA represented employees employed by the City shall receive a two percent (2.0%) base salary increase.